microsoft/ccf-app-samples/data-reconciliation-app/docs/demo-guidance.md

 ```

 ### Demo notes
 This part of the demo has started the network and deployed the app.
-The network is running with 3 members, and the app is deployed with the constitution defined [here](../governance/constitution/), which means that all members have equal votes on decisions, and unanimous approval is required to advance proposals.
+The network is running with 3 members and 1 user, and the app is deployed with the constitution defined [here](../governance/constitution/), which means that all members have equal votes on decisions, and a majority of approval votes is required to advance proposals.
 All members have been activated.

 ## Part 2.
 Ingestion
 ```bash